Common CRA SBOM Mistakes: How to Avoid Non-Compliance

 Can I reuse SBOMs from my suppliers to satisfy the CRA?

 Partially.
-Supplier SBOMs are a valid input for the components they ship, and the CRA expects manufacturers to leverage upstream documentation rather than reinvent it.
-But the obligation under Annex I sits on the manufacturer of the product placed on the EU market: you must produce and maintain an SBOM for the integrated product, which means consolidating supplier SBOMs with your own first-party components, your build dependencies, and any glue code.
-If a supplier SBOM is missing fields required by BSI TR-03183 (PURL, hash, licence), you are responsible for filling those gaps before your product ships.
-Treat supplier SBOMs as raw material, not as a finished compliance artefact.
+Supplier SBOMs are a valid input for the components they ship, and you should use them rather than recreate upstream documentation from scratch.
+They are not enough on their own: you still need one SBOM for the integrated product, combining supplier SBOMs with your own first-party components, build dependencies, and glue code.
+If a supplier SBOM is missing BSI TR-03183 fields such as PURL, hash, or licence, close those gaps before the product ships.
+Treat supplier SBOMs as raw material, not as the finished compliance artefact.

 What is the legal minimum for SBOM dependency coverage under the CRA?